Some structure theorems for Weingarten surfaces: Introduction

 \section{Introduction}

 Weingarten surfaces in \(\R^3\) are a generalization of constant mean curvature (cmc) surfaces where, instead of the mean curvature \(H\) to be constant, we require a certain functional relation -- to which we will refer as \textit{Weingarten equation} -- between\,\(H\) and the Gauss curvature \(K\) to hold.
 In many cases, this may be expressed as: where \(f\) is a given (smooth) real-valued function defined on \([0,+\infty)\).
-This is the case, for example, of linear Weingarten surfaces, i.e. of surfaces satisfying\,\,\(2aH+bK=1\), for\,\(a\), \(b\) positive constants \cite{saearpweingarten}.
+This is the case, for example, of linear Weingarten surfaces, i.e. of surfaces satisfying\,\,\(2aH+bK=1\), for\,\(a\), \(b\) constants \cite{saearpweingarten}.
 A case of interest is when the Weingarten equation is elliptic.
-It is shown in \cite{saearpfrench} that this is equivalent to requiring that: and that this condition is satisfied by the linear Weingarten surfaces.
+The reader may find some relevant references in \cite{britoboundarycircle, chernsphere, chernwsurfaces, tenenblat, galvezlinear, galvezmira, hartmanwinter}.
+This list is by no means exhaustive.
+It is shown in \cite{saearpweingarten} that ellipticity is equivalent to requiring that: Note that this condition is satisfied by the linear Weingarten surfaces with \(a^2+b>0\).
 In the elliptic case, many results of the theory of cmc surfaces are seen to hold.
 In fact, ellipticity permits to apply some tools of cmc theory, e.g. Alexandrov reflection technique.
 For example, the theory of Meeks \cite{meeks} and Korevaar, Kusner and Solomon \cite{Korevaar1989TheSO} is seen to hold for a wide class of Weingarten equations \cite{saearpweingarten} \cite{espinar}.

 In this spirit, this paper originated mainly as a generalization to the setting of Weingarten surfaces of some results of Rosenberg and Sa Earp for cmc surfaces \cite{saearpconvex}.
 During the work, the application of techniques which differ from the ones in \cite{saearpconvex} led to results which are original also for cmc surfaces.
 The main object is complete, properly embedded surfaces satisfying an elliptic Weingarten relation, having their boundary on a planar curve \(C\).
 Without loss of generality, we assume that the curve \(C\) is contained in the horizontal plane \(\{z=0\}\).
 Moreover, we assume that the surface is transverse to the plane along its boundary \(C\).